 One underlying premise of the Montessori Method is that each child possesses an inner power that motivates them to seek out specific activities and interactions.
-The purpose of the classroom is to create a "prepared environment" where the student is free to discover and advance his or her unique power while disciplined enough to stay focused on a specific series of tasks.
-With this progressive approach, learning becomes "a complex process of making sense of new information through reflection and interaction."
+The purpose of the classroom is to create a "prepared environment" where the student is free to discover and advance his or her unique power while disciplined enough to stay focused on a

 Rather than sitting through a traditional collective lesson, students achieve what Montessori referred to as "auto-education" by working independently under the direction of a "pedagogic apparatus" of their choice.
-Common manipulative materials used by Montessori included wooden letters and numbers, cylinders, blocks, beads, rods,
+Common manipulative materials used by Montessori included wooden letters and numbers, cylinders, blocks, beads, and rods.

 According to Montessori, the goal of education is "to be able to find activities that are so intrinsically meaningful that we want to throw ourselves into them."
-Using this approach SSMA has been working towards creating such an environment for children in which the social development and academic needs of the whole-child are met through six core areas of learning:
+Using this approach, SSMA has been working towards creating such an environment for children in which the social development and academic needs of the whole child are met through six core areas of learning: